ArduPilot/ardupilot_wiki/common/source/docs/common-telemetry-port-setup.rst

 As mentioned on the :ref:`Telemetry Logs page <common-mission-planner-telemetry-logs>` the rate messages are sent from the vehicle can be controlled using the ``SRx_*`` parameters (i.e. :ref:`SR1_POSITION <SR1_POSITION>`).

+SRx parameters do not directly correlate to the SERIALx port, but rather to the order of the ports which have MAVLink protocol active.

 The Mission Planner's **Config/Tuning |Planner** screen's **Telemetry Rates** drop-downs allow a convenient way to set these parameters.

 .. image:: ../../../images/mp_telemetry_rate.png